-This calibration should be performed every time the SV 107 hand straps are changed.
-As reference calibration level unit the user may use simple bathroom scale.
+The check should be performed every time the SV 107 hand straps are changed.
+As reference level, the user can use a simple bathroom scale.

-Figure 4-7 Using bathroom scale as reference level for contact force calibration
+Figure 4-7 Using a bathroom scale as reference level for the contact force check

-To calibrate the contact force transducer the user has to:
+To check the contact force transducer, the user has to:

-Select Calibr.
-Force position in the Calibration menu and press the <enter key.
+Select Check force position in the Calibration menu and press the <ENTER> key.